patrickFuerst/Group5_GPU_CA_SS2020/README.md

 ### Create all graphs

 To create all graphs run the `createGraphs.sh` script.
 This will create all graphs file in the folder `data/graphs` folder.

+### Run all benchmarks

+To run all benchmarks run the `runBenchmark.sh` script.
+This will run all implementations with all generated graphs and save the result of each implementation to the `data/benchmarks` folder.